maximumberlin76-gif/Recursive-Synthesis-and-Endogenous-Bifurcation-Dynamics-Theorem/appendix_mathematics_of_dynamics/attractor_topology_and_deformation.md

 Recursive inheritance does not mean mechanical repetition.

 It means that prior retained synthesis cycles, attractor topology, accumulated positive structural work, and instability gradients modify future resonance-window accessibility and bifurcation trajectories.

+The system inherits not only the fact of prior retention, but also the qualitative characteristics of the retained regime.

+These qualitative characteristics may include:

+- direction of endogenous drift;

+- stability of the retained attractor;

+- accessibility of the next resonance window;

+- degree of fragmentation or coherence preservation;

+- capacity for subsequent accumulation of positive structural work;

+- and the possibility of entering the next retained operational domain.

 # Resonance Windows and Attractor Structure